 5. Redesign and implementation planning

 This is the final stage of the redesign – determining as a group what your new services will look like.
-This will focus on your identified priority areas, and working with examples of best practice and evidenced based models of care you will work out a plan for delivery of each of the THRIVE quadrants.
+This will focus on your identified priority areas, and working with examples of best practice and evidenced based models of care you will work out a plan for delivery of each of the THRIVE needs based groups.
 From this there will be a clear description of how each locality’s services will look at the end of implementation, as well as provide a stepwise plan to approaching this.
 From here, a clear plan for implementation can be drawn up, including any requirements for up-skilling the workforce and capacity building.